rlneumiller/bevy_text3d/README.md

 cargo run --example basic
 ```

 Note: Examples have been modified to not require `open_space_controller`.
-They use basic Bevy cameras and UI for demonstration.
+They use basic Bevy cameras for demonstration.

-See the examples folder for more demos.
+See the examples folder for more details.